"If you have it, you've gotta use it."

 Abe then puts forward a confusing and potentially dangerous plan to visit Joseph Platts at his home, punch him in the face, then, around 03:00 Friday, to use these boxes to go back in time to 17:00 Thursday and make sure that neither the car alarms nor the punching happen.
 In theory, as a result, both Aaron and Abe's doubles would stay in bed all night, get into their boxes at 15:15 Friday as normal, and leave this timeline permanently, leaving just one of each of Aaron and Abe behind.

 Why has Granger come back in time?
-Obviously at some point in the future, Aaron or Abe told Granger about the boxes.
-Then, something happened to prompt Granger to head backwards in time to this point (the earliest he can go) and start observing them.
-They conclude that the situation would have to have been a real emergency but they have no clue what it could possibly be.
+Obviously at some point in the future, Granger found out about the boxes.
+Additionally, something happened to prompt Granger to head backwards in time to start observing Aaron and/or Abe.
+They conclude that the situation would have to had to be very serious, but they have no clue what it could possibly be.
 "The permutations were endless."
-History has definitely changed now that Granger has come back, but they have no way of guessing whether the emergency in question has been fully averted by his brief interactions with them and the rest of the universe - he has only been out of the box for about eight and a half hours.
+History has definitely changed now that Granger has come back, but they have no way of guessing whether the situation in question has been fully averted by his interactions with them and the rest of the universe - it may yet be about to happen.

 And so Abe loses his nerve.